AndreasMadsen/interpreted/README.md

   // the actual value.
 Default: false
   update: false,

+  // optional, read source file flag.
+If true the source file is read and passed
+  // as a second argument to the test function.
+Default: true
+  sourceRead: true,

   // optional.
 This method will execute before the file tests.
   start: function (callback) {
     callback(null);